ballerina-platform/module-ballerinax-netsuite/README.md

 Execute the commands below to build from the source.

-1. To build the package:
+* To build the package:
    ```
    bal build -c
    ```
-2. To run the without tests:
+* To build the package the without tests:
    ```
    bal build -c --skip-tests
    ```